The first commercially scalable integrated laser and microcomb on a single chip

-Category: Environment Hits: 0Fifteen years ago, an electrical and materials professor pioneered a method for integrating a laser onto a silicon wafer.
+Category: Environment Hits: 4Fifteen years ago, an electrical and materials professor pioneered a method for integrating a laser onto a silicon wafer.
 The technology has since been widely deployed in combination with other silicon photonics devices to replace the copper-wire interconnects that formerly linked servers at data centers, dramatically increasing energy efficiency -- an important endeavor at a time when data traffic is growing by roughly 25% per year.
 Now there is a new laser breakthrough.

 Read more https://www.sciencedaily.com/releases/2021/07/210701140926.htm